Book Tickets

 Other Frequently Asked Questions

-Follow us on Facebook, Instagram and Twitter for all the latest with Bluegrass Omagh 2024, or sign up here (select Ulster American Folk Park) to receive Bluegrass news to your inbox.
+Follow us on Facebook and Instagram for all the latest with Bluegrass Omagh 2025, or sign up here (select Ulster American Folk Park) to receive Bluegrass news to your inbox.

 While many of the historic buildings will be open and we encourage our visitors to avail of these, many of these spaces will be unmanned.
 The regular visitor experience will not be delivered during the Festival, however we will still have visitor guides in traditional costume throughout the site.

-General Admission tickets will not be available on the weekend of the Festival.
-The Folk Park will reopen for general admissions on Tuesday 7th May 2024.
+General Admission tickets will not be available to purchase or redeem for the duration of the festival.
+The museum will reopen for General Admission on Tuesday 27th May 2025.

-Merchandise can be purchased from our Museum Retail spaces and Bluegrass Artists will be selling merchandise after their set.
+Merchandise can be purchased from our Retail spaces at the Folk Park.
+Bluegrass Artists will also be selling merchandise after their set.

 A courtesy coach will bring Festival goers to and from Omagh Rugby Club over the weekend.
 This will increase the use of public transport and reduce the use of private cars to and from the event.